Our Maldivian Sea Turtle Conservation Programmes

 - the protection of turtle nests followed by assisted rearing for any sick or injured hatchlings;

 - the rehabilitation of injured turtles;

 The Olive Ridley turtle, the smallest species of sea turtle, spends much of its time foraging in the open ocean, making it vulnerable to capture as bycatch, ingestion of marine debris, and entanglement in discarded fishing lines and nets.
 Known as “ghost nets”, these can float and aggregate in the currents, making their way across oceans.
 Turtles view the nets as shelter or a place to find food but may become irreversibly entangled in the mesh leading to lacerations, amputations, dehydration, and even drowning if they cannot reach the surface to breathe.

-Some of our rehabilitated turtles have been fitted with satellite tracking devices, contributing valuable data to our research on migration routes and foraging grounds (see below).
-You can follow the progress of our turtles here, on the interactive Satellite Tracking Maps.
+Some of our rehabilitated turtles have been fitted with satellite tracking devices, contributing to our research on migration routes and foraging grounds (see below).

 If you have found an injured turtle, please Contact Us and we may be able to help.

 In March 2010, an Olive Ridley turtle named ‘Oceane’ initiated Landaa Giraavaru’s turtle rehabilitation programme.
 Missing a front flipper from an old injury and suffering from buoyancy problems, Oceane was found floating in open water by Landaa’s dive team and brought back to the resort for medical attention.
 Guided by international marine experts – notably Doctor Jennifer Gilbert of James Cook University, Australia – Landaa’s marine biologists successfully nursed Oceane back to health over a four-month period.
 During this time, the team began implementing basic procedures to follow when rescuing injured sea turtles.